 No matter what type of pad you select you need to decide the shape and length of the pad.
 Personally I like pads which are mummy shaped, but full length.
 Except in the cold weather, when you need maximum insulation, many people like 3/4 length pad.
 Most people don’t put a lot of weight on their lower legs when they sleep so there is no need for the extra weight of a long pad.
 Some people use torso sized pads to save even more weight.

 NOTE: If you use a pad which has air in it (air mattress or self-inflating) remember to lets some air out if the pad will be spending the day in a hot tent.
 Air expands as it gets warmer.
 I know several people who have damaged their pads by leaving them sealed and fully inflated at the beginning of a hot day.

-I use a Therm-a-Rest NeoAir for three season trips.
-It’s good by itself to 35F and down to 20F combined with the torso length pad from my backpack.
-I was able to sleep on my side down to 25F with just the NeoAir, but if I laid of my back or stomach it was clean the pad was not warm enough.
-In colder conditions I combine either the NeoAir with a full length foam pad.
+I use a Therm-a-Rest NeoAir UberLite for three season trips.
+It’s rated for 30F and good down to 10F for me when combined with the torso length pad from my backpack.
+I was able to sleep on my side down to 15F with just the NeoAir, but if I laid on my back or stomach it was clear the pad was not quite warm enough for most people because I could feel chill through the pad (which I like).
+At home I sleep with a chillipad set to “lowest” (<55F).
+I like a little heat leak from below.
+In colder conditions I combine my UberLite or my daughters “XTherm” NeoAir with a full length foam pad.
 If I did a lot more snow camping I would pick up a down insulated air mattress.